GLOBAL MARKETS-World stocks higher as China boost lingers for now

 Ten-year U.S. Treasury yields are up 23 basis points this month and set for their biggest monthly jump since February as investors positioned for a higher for longer rates scenario.

-The yen JPY=EBS remained pinned near Monday's 10-month low at around 146.75, for a loss of some 10% on the dollar this year.
-FRX/

-Traders are wary that its weakness might soon prompt government intervention, and at 146.40 per dollar it was barely moved by a government report suggesting an inflection point in the country's years-long battle with deflation.
+Traders are wary that its weakness might soon prompt government intervention, and earlier in Asia, the currency was barely moved by a government report suggesting an inflection point in the country's years-long battle with deflation.

-European gas prices might be set for a volatile session on a deepening standoff over pay and conditions at Australian gas rigs, with workers planning stoppages from next week.
-Benchmark Dutch prices TRNLTTFMc1 are up 40% for August so far.
+European gas prices fell 5%, hurt by a deepening standoff over pay and conditions at Australian gas rigs, with workers planning stoppages from next week.
+Benchmark Dutch prices TRNLTTFMc1 are up 32% for August so far.

 Global FX performance http://tmsnrt.rs/2egbfVh